ballerina-attic/message-tracing-with-stream-processor/README.md

         } else {
             updateStatus = { "Status": "Data Not inserted" };
         }
+    } else {
+        log:printError("Error in adding the data to the database", err = returnValue);
     }
     return updateStatus;
 }

+# Function to delete student data from database.
 # `deleteData()` is a function to delete a student's data from student records database.
 #
 # + studentId - This is the id of the student to be deleted.